-Argument of Consensual Sex or Accidental Touching
+The argument of Consensual Sex or Accidental Touching

-That's kind of what it boils down to is that you've got to be able to mount a good argument that you're innocent, you didn't do whatever it is that they're claiming that you did related to sexual activity.
+That's kind of what it boils down to is that you've got to be able to mount a good argument that you're innocent, you didn't do whatever it is that they're claiming that you did relate to sexual activity.

-They think that you touched them or the person that touched them and you're not and they don't have the proof.
-Therefore, you're innocent and you shouldn't be charged.
+They think that you touched them or the person that touched them and you're not, and they don't have the proof.
+Therefore, you're innocent, and you shouldn't be charged.

 Experienced Sexual Battery Defense Lawyer

 I do this all the time.
-I have a lot of success with it.
+I have had a lot of success with it.
 I'm pretty good at hearing what the client has to say, and obviously, giving them the best advice possible so that they can end up with the best possible result.

 Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our office for a free case evaluation at (213) 542-0979.